cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![cakephp-mysql-example](../../common/img/container-template-cakephp-mysql-example.png)

-    ***Note:*** Verify you're NOT using the "cakephp-mysql-persistent" by accident.
+    :warning: ***WARNING***Double check you're NOT using the "cakephp-mysql-persistent" by accident.
 This template will fail because the OpenShift environment in this lab does not have persistent storage.

 1. Click on ***Configuration*** -> ***Create Service Dialog from Container Template***